Hazard Risk Category Chart based on NFPA 70E

 Arc Flash: An explosive release of energy caused by an electrical arc.
 An arc flash results from either a phase to ground or a phase to phase fault caused by such occurrences as accidental contact with electrical systems, build up of conductive dust, corrosion, dropped tools, and improper work procedures.
 During an arc flash, the temperature can reach 35,000° Fahrenheit, and exposure to an arc flash can result in serious burn injury and death.
 Every year, more than 2,000 people are admitted to burn centers with severe arc-flash burns.

 Arc Rating: A value of the energy necessary to pass through any given fabric to cause with 50% probability a second or third degree burn.
 This value is measured in calories/cm².
-The necessary Arc Rating for an article of clothing is determined by a Hazard/Risk Assessment and the resulting HRC.
+The necessary Arc Rating for an article of clothing is determined by a Hazard/Risk Assessment and the resulting CAT.
 Usually measured in terms of ATPV or EBT.

 Calorie: The energy required to raise one gram of water one degree Celsius at one atmosphere pressure.
 Second-degree burns occur at 1.2 calories per centimeter squared per second (cal/cm²).